-The company is involved in the sector of the auxiliary and related to transportations activities and of the activities of travel agents (STACOD '08, code 52), i.e. the provision of services of loading/unloading cargoes, their storage, of other port services, of the service of passenger traffic etc.
+The company is involved in the sector of the auxiliary and related to transportations activities (STACOD '08, code 52), i.e. the provision of services of loading/unloading cargoes, their storage, of other port services, of the service of passenger traffic etc.